Tyrrrz/CliFx/Readme.md

         if (Math.Abs(Divisor) < double.Epsilon)
         {
-            // This will print the error and set exit code to 1337 throw new CommandErrorException(1337, "Division by zero is not supported.");
+            // This will print the error and set exit code to 1337 throw new CommandException("Division by zero is not supported.", 1337);
         }

         var result = Dividend / Divisor;